firiontinargandini/micro-frontend-angular-elements/README.md

 * Content A: Micro-Frontend application that loaded on demand
 * Content B: Another Micro-Frontend appliaction that loaded on demand

-Details about the implementation can be found in each repository's README
+Details about the implementation can be found in each repository's README.